yuvaldd9/odidion/README.md

 3)	Services Condition/ Dashboard:

-Missing an  examples of platform services, and the output #the services are in console design 4 The project-writing process
+4 The project-writing process
 4.1	The process
 In the beginning, the project was started with more planning than coding.
 Besides the roadmap, I had to plan and design the network and the databases structures of all network elements (directory server, onion routers, services, and clients).
 Besides the onion routing scheme, I wanted to stick to the following principles such as anonymity and privacy across my network.